Royal Caribbean Ships by Size (2023): Best List

-Royal Caribbean currently has a large collection of ship’s that can vary from the largest in the World to much smaller in comparison.
-Size does matter when comparing cruise ships, as the ship is a similar to a floating resort at sea.
-So the choice of amenities, ambiance, entertainment and public space can vary by the ship’s overall size.
+Royal Caribbean currently has an extensive collection of ships that can vary from the largest in the World to much smaller in comparison.
+Size does matter when comparing cruise ships, as the ship is similar to a floating resort at sea.
+So, the choice of amenities, ambiance, entertainment, and public space can vary by the ship’s overall size.

 Royal Caribbean Cruise Ships By Size

-We have compiled this list of Royal Caribbean ships by size for you to compare the entire fleet.
-This can be very helpful in familiarizing yourself with Royal Caribbean’s different ship’s by size, age, amenities and total guest capacity.
-Cruise ship innovation has ship size has evolved at a rapid rate in recent years, so we hope this comparison chart will help you.
+We have compiled this list of Royal Caribbean ships by size to compare the entire fleet.
+This can be very helpful in familiarizing yourself with Royal Caribbean’s different ships by size, age, amenities, and total guest capacity.
+Cruise ship innovation has caused ship size to evolve rapidly in recent years, so we hope this comparison chart will help you.

 Below is a list of all Royal Caribbean ships by size, ordered from largest to smallest in terms of volume (in gross tonnage) and length (in feet).